wyhuai/NeRFocus/README.md

 `python -m train --data_dir=horns --train_dir=experiments/horns --gin_file=configs/llff.gin --logtostderr`

 You can also train your own dataset, as long as it confroms to NeRF data format.

-## Evaluation
-Run the following command to generate a video with defocus effects, you may change the lens parameters "l" and "a" in eval_vid.py to adjust the focus distance and aperture size.
-`python -m eval_vid --data_dir=horns --train_dir=experiments/horns --chunk=3196 --gin_file=configs/llff.gin --logtostderr`

 ## Results